 In order to facilitate answering this question, we can come up with a general rule that dictates when to use ser and when to use estar:

-Generally, when talking about something that is largely permanent, you use ser and when talking about something that is a temporary state, you use estar.
+General Rule: When talking about something that is largely permanent, you use ser and when talking about a temporary state, you use estar.

 Here's an example: